 Our restaurant partners have a good deal of flexibility when choosing the right food delivery service.
 DoorDash offers a range of affordable services depending on current needs and existing restaurant staffing capabilities.

 If you are looking for a complete out-of-the-box solution the DoorDash App is probably your best choice.
-However, if you’d like to offer online ordering and delivery from your own website, consider Storefront, a commission-free online ordering system for pickup and delivery.
+However, if you'd like to offer online ordering and delivery from your own website, consider Storefront, a commission-free online ordering system for pickup and delivery.
 If you have your own drivers but want to fulfill DoorDash orders, you can use Self-Delivery.
-And if you’re a restaurant with an existing ordering system looking for Dashers on-demand, consider Drive.
+And if you're a restaurant with an existing ordering system looking for Dashers on-demand, consider Drive.
 Learn more in the DoorDash Product Guide for Merchants.